Andy Moran: Managerial career

+Ballaghaderreen, senior management with Leitrim and back room management with Monaghan

 Moran helped Mayo under-20 team in a coaching capacity in 2020 before taking over his native Ballaghaderreen along with Mike Solan ahead of the 2021 season.
-In October 2021, it was announced that Andy Moran would be the Leitrim senior football manager, taking over from Terry Hyland who stepped down following the 2021 Connacht SFC semi-final vs Mayo.
-Moran's first win with Leitrim was vs Tipperary in Round 2 of the 2022 National Football League.
+In October 2021, it was announced that Andy Moran would be the Leitrim senior football manager, taking over from Terry Hyland who stepped down following the 2021 Connacht SFC semi-final against Mayo.
+Moran's first win with Leitrim was against Tipperary in Round 2 of the 2022 National Football League.

 On 4 July 2024, Moran stepped down as Leitrim manager after three seasons.

 Moran joined Gabriel Bannigan's backroom team when Bannigan was appointed as Monaghan senior manager in 2024.

+Mayo senior management and All-Ireland win

-On 14 August 2025, Mayo GAA ratified Moran as the new manager of the Mayo senior football team.
+On 14 August 2025, Mayo ratified Moran as the new manager of the Mayo senior football team.

+Andy Moran's first Connacht Football Championship as Mayo manager started with a victory against London in the quarter final, but lost to Roscommon in the semi final.

+On 26 July 2026, Moran won the 2026 All-Ireland Senior Football Championship final with Mayo, becoming the first manager to do so in 75 years.

 Media career

 Moran has done broadcasting duties for eir Sport.

 Personal life

-Moran is a supporter of the association football team Tottenham.
+Moran is a supporter of the association football team Liverpool.